CHARLIE H. CAMPBELL

 So, you enjoy it?
 All the traveling and teaching at different churches?

 Visiting different churches throughout the year is a tremendous blessing in so many ways.
 There’s nothing I’d rather be doing this side of Heaven.
 I feel extremely blessed . . . like I’m doing what God created me to do.
-The traveling part, the canceled flights, sleepless nights in loud hotels, icy roads?
+The traveling part, the canceled flights, lack of sleep, icy roads?
 Not so much!

 Do you speak at churches of different denominations?